pjgrace/model-interop/README.md

 ![Adding a guard transition][screenshot-13]
 The helpers contain information about the guard description and the guard value.
 Let's add a few guards for this transition.
 First I am going to set some rules for the HTTP headers.
-I want to test that the responce is coming from the **Fixer** API.
+I want to test that the response is coming from the **Fixer** API.
 In the guard description type **HTTP.from**.
 We want the value to be api.fixer.io .
 However, instead of manually typing the address, we will use the shortcut format **component.id.address**.
 This gives us the address of the component with the given ID.
 Hence, for value type **component.fixer.address**.
 Now set the guard function to **equal** and then click the **Add guard** button.
 ![Adding a guard rule][screenshot-14]
-I also want to test the status code of the responce and the message type.
+I also want to test the status code of the response and the message type.
 Hence, add two more guard rules:
-first, with guard description **HTTP.code**, guard value **200** (we want only successful responces) and guard function **equal**,
+first, with guard description **HTTP.code**, guard value **200** (we want only successful responses) and guard function **equal**,
 second, with guard description **HTTP.msg**, guard value **REPLY** and guard function **equal** again.
 ![Adding more guards][screenshot-15]
-In fact, we can also test the content of the returned responce using XPath (for XML content) and JSONPath (for JSON content).
-For our example, lets test that the JSON responce contains a key _rates_ (which should have the conversion rates for value) and that the value of the USD is greater than 0.
+In fact, we can also test the content of the returned response using XPath (for XML content) and JSONPath (for JSON content).
+For our example, lets test that the JSON response contains a key _rates_ (which should have the conversion rates for value) and that the value of the USD is greater than 0.
 When testing content we use the following format: **content[XPath/JSONPath]**.
 So for our first rule we will type **content[$]** for guard description (this is the JSONPath to take the whole content), for guard function we choose **contains** and for guard value we type **rates**.
 For the second rule we type **content[$.rates.USD]** for guard description (the JSONPath to the USD value), for guard function we choose **greaterthan** and for guard value we type **0**.